tendo14/nand-gate/README.md

 This repository presents the design of NAND Gate implemented using Synopsis Custom Compiler on 28nm CMOS Technology.

+# Introduction:
+In Digital Design, a NAND gate is a logic gate which produces an output which is false only if all its inputs are true.
+NAND gate using CMOS will be designed using 2 PMOS and 2 NMOS devices.
+The 2 PMOS will be connected in parallel with each other and in series with the 2 NMOS.
+Inputs will be between the NMOS and PMOS pairs, and the output will be between the PMOS and NMOS connection.
+NAND Gate is an universal gate and is an important part of electronic circuits.
+This complete design and implementation is done using VLSI technology which has features such as high speed, low cost, small size and low power.

 ![image](https://user-images.githubusercontent.com/76390138/155895413-cf45866c-db03-425c-864e-ffe9f65f342e.png)
 ![159 223 69 129 - Google Chrome 27-02-2022 23_51_44](https://user-images.githubusercontent.com/76390138/155895622-a548bdbb-e82f-4534-920c-6cf27ae192a1.png)